andrewschoen/sphinx_lightning_talk/index.rst

 Building your Docs
 ==================

-Once you have your docs written us this command to build them out.
+Once you have your docs written use this command to build them out.
 Sphinx supports multiple output formats (html, epub, pdf, latex), but this one is for html.

 ::